 What is a bottom sheet?

-A bottom sheet has nothing to do with bed linen.
-And nor is it an obscure euphemism for toilet paper.
+A bottom sheet has nothing to do with bed linen, nor is it an obscure euphemism for toilet paper.
 Instead we’re talking about an expanding surface anchored at the bottom of a page that contains supplementary information which would otherwise not fit on the same screen.

-There are two main types of bottom sheet; persistent and modal.
+There are several main types of bottom sheet; persistent and modal.
 Let’s take a look at each of these in turn.